Who Speaks Matters: Analysing the Influence of the Speaker's Ethnicity on Hate Classification: Do the models flip when inputs are marked with speaker identity?

 Having established that all the models achieve high accuracy with respect to the ground truth (Table \ref{tab:hate_class}), we test the brittleness of these models when explicit and implicit markers of speaker identities are injected.
-We report the percentage of examples where the model prediction flips from the original prediction after injecting the markers in Table \ref{tab:perc_flips} under the explicit and implicit markers.
+We report the aggregate percentage of model prediction flips from the original prediction on injecting markers in Table \ref{tab:perc_flips_og}.
+Figure \ref{fig:flips_new} shows the flips from non-hateful to hateful (FPR) and hateful to non-hateful (FNR), with percentages computed within each original label category (hateful or non-hateful).